 So if you provide a bad reference that you can't substantiate, you run the risk of your employee suing you for damages if they didn't get the job, or suffered some other financial loss, because of it.
 In a worst case scenario, they could even bring an action against you for defamation or discrimination.

 Care should also be taken if you agree what can be said in a reference with an employee as part of a settlement agreement.
-An employee recently won her case at the Employment Tribunal when a job offer was withdrawn following a telephone reference given by her old employer.
+An employee won her case at an Employment Tribunal when a job offer was withdrawn following a telephone reference given by her old employer.
 The employee had agreed 'bland' wording for any reference her old employer was asked to provide.
 When a potential new employer telephoned asking for more information, the employee's job offer was withdrawn as a result of what her old employer had said.
 The employee successfully claimed disability discrimination against both her old and potential new employer.
 [Case ref: Pnaiser v NHS England & Anor UKEAT/0137/15/LA]

 The new employer could also claim damages against you if you give a glowing reference for an employee who has not in fact been satisfactory, and that person goes on to perform badly in their new job.